 6. How do I learn UI design animation?

 Animation in UI design is increasingly going from a ‘nice to have’ to something users expect—and as a result, the demand for more sophisticated UI animation is skyrocketing.
 If you’re already a UI designer, you might be feeling like UI animation is the next step in your career—but with so much information out there, it’s easy to feel overwhelmed.
 So how do you actually get started?
+What are the key skills you need to work in animation design?

 Before you jump head-first into buying expensive tools and signing up for pricey courses, a great way to find your feet is by getting inspired.
 There’s no shortage of creative UI design websites, Instagram accounts, and portfolio sites such as Behance or Dribbble to fuel your creativity, and you’ll no doubt get excited by the endless possibilities that UI animation skills can bring you!

 Once you’ve familiarized yourself with the field, you can get stuck in with some online tutorials—such as this introductory video from JP Design Academy.
 There’s also a wealth of affordable short courses available that will help you get to grips with the relevant tools, and put some of the aforementioned design principles into practice.
+We’ve rounded up some of the best animation tutorials for beginners in this post.

 If you’re looking for a more comprehensive education, a course that allows you to build a UI animation portfolio is the way to go.
 This UI Animation Essentials Course will take you from total beginner to animation pro, with 12 structured online lessons.
 For more UI portfolio inspiration, take a look at this round-up of awesome UI portfolios.